fkrull/docker-desktop-base/README.md

 By default, xterm is launched with no WM.

 The command is run as an unprivileged user (currently `pi` by default, though this can be changed using the `USER` build argument).
 This user can use `sudo` to run privileged commands.
+A session dbus daemon is launched as well.